tarun-bisht/tarun-bisht.github.io/_posts/2021-08-13-my-arch-setup-for-development-and-machine-learning.md

 {% endhighlight %}
 For more info about editing fstab file and details of different parameters visit [this link](https://www.howtogeek.com/444814/how-to-write-an-fstab-file-on-linux/)

+If you are mounting ntfs drive, it might not give write permissions to that drive, to solve this issue we have to follow some additional steps.

+- Install ntfs-3g
+{% highlight bash linenos %}
+sudo pacman -S ntfs-3g
+{% endhighlight %}

+- Find your ntfs drive to enable write access
+{% highlight bash linenos %}
+sudo blkid
+{% endhighlight %}
+this command lists all drive partitions in the device, from this select the drive to enable write access.

+- Enable write access
+{% highlight bash linenos %}
+sudo ntfsfix /dev/sda3
+{% endhighlight %}
+replace `/dev/sda3` with your partition.

 ### Installing MS Office fonts
 MS fonts like ARIAL, Times of Roman etc. can be easily installed using a single command.